ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/zeldaOOT/zeldaOOT_en.md

 To connect the client to the multiserver simply put address:port on the textfield on top and press enter (if the server uses password, type on the bottom textfield /connect address:puerto contraseña, to connect)

-And you are ready to start your adventure in Hyrule.
+Now you are ready to start your adventure in Hyrule.